stefanpartheym/zig-invaders/README.md

 - [ ] Add a mothership that will cross the screen periodically.
 Destroying it will result in bonus points.
 - [x] Add a UI that tracks the player score and lives left.
 The player starts with three lives.

+## Playing the web version of the game

+Head over to [itch.io](https://steflo.itch.io/zig-invaders) to play the game in your browser.

 ## Running the game

 ```sh